cf73/humanity/content/collections/articles/for-reasons-that-are-not-well-understood-wars-codes-are-safer-for-most-of-us-than-loves.md

     content:
       -
         type: text
         text: '"Of course, in men’s sports no one ever talks about beauty or grace or the body.
-Men may profess their “love” of sports, but that love must always be cast and enacted in the symbology of war: elimination vs. advance, hierarchy of rank and standing, obsessive statistics, technical analysis, tribal and/or nationalist fervor, uniforms, mass noise, banners, chest-thumping, face-painting..."'
+Men may profess their ''love'' of sports, but that love must always be cast and enacted in the symbology of war: elimination vs. advance, hierarchy of rank and standing, obsessive statistics, technical analysis, tribal and/or nationalist fervor, uniforms, mass noise, banners, chest-thumping, face-painting..."'
 article_text:
   -
     type: paragraph